What is the definition of economics?

 Economics is the study of how goods and services are produced, distributed and consumed, exploring the factors that affect supply and demand.
 It examines how markets work, how wealth is distributed, and how scarce resources are allocated.
 While the stock market can be a reflection of the economy, economics seeks to more broadly understand how people, businesses and countries choose to spend their money.
 Microeconomics refers to the study of how individuals make spending decisions, while macroeconomics looks at the economy as a whole.

-Economic theory seeks to explain the production and consumption of goods.
-Economics is widely studied around the world as researchers seek to better understand the impact of certain policies on the economy.
-For example, this can include studying the effect of gas prices going up, the effect of people incurring larger debt, the effect of government health-care programs, and more.
-One of the most famous economic theories is Keynesian economic theory named after John Keynes who suggested that government monetary and fiscal policy could stimulate business and increase employment.
+Economic theory is widely studied around the world by researchers who seek to better understand the impact of certain policies or shocks on the economy.
+What is the effect of rising gas prices on household spending?
+How does incurring larger debt affect an individual’s long-term financial health?
+Will spending on government health care programs cause inflation?
+Researchers and economists aim to answer these kinds of questions using famous economic theories like Keynesian economic theory, which argues that government monetary and fiscal policy can stimulate business and increase employment.

-Managerial economics seeks to help business managers make logical decisions.
-It is the allocation of scarce resources in ways that best help a business succeed, for example, what goods and services should be produced and at what cost, or what markets should a firm enter or exit.
+Managerial economics: helps business managers make logical decisions about the allocation of scarce resources.
+Learn how to decide what goods and services should be produced, and at what cost or what markets a firm should enter.

-Monetary economics is the framework of studying how institutions affect employment, commodity prices, interest rates, wages, production, and more.
+Monetary economics: explores how institutions affect employment, commodity prices, interest rates, wages, production, and more.